Sora (Kingdom Hearts): Other appearances

 Outside Kingdom Hearts, Sora appeared as free limited-time downloadable content in the Final Fantasy crossover game World of Final Fantasy in January 2017.
 In 2019, Sora appeared in the mobile game Disney Emoji Blitz to commemorate the release of Kingdom Hearts III.
-Sora appears as a playable character in the Nintendo Switch crossover fighting game Super Smash Bros.
-Ultimate via downloadable content, which was released on October 18, 2021.
+Sora appears as a playable fighter in the Nintendo Switch crossover fighting game Super Smash Bros.
+Ultimate via downloadable content, which was released on 18 October 2021.

 Sora also appears in various Kingdom Hearts media adaptations, including a manga series written by Shiro Amano and a series of novels by Tomoko Kanemaki, which adapt his role in the video games.
 In a collaboration between Square Enix and Japanese fashion brand SuperGroupies, Sora's image was used to create clothing based on his design from Kingdom Hearts III.